SURF-ML/Megatron-LM-Snellius/1_download_data/README.md

 sbatch download_data.job
 ```

-As before, don't forget to edit the job file with the path of your your project space:
+As before, don't forget to edit the job file with the path of your project space:

 ```bash
 export PROJECT_SPACE=/projects/0/prjsXXXX